cncf/devstats-helm/SSL.md

 - In practice you must add prod-issuer on the devstats-test namespace, so special/test projects can also be accessible without SSL warning (and examples in test/README.txt assue this).

+# Removing hints

+- Sometimes `challenge` objects cannot be deleted, even with `--force --grace-period=0` flags, you should edit them and remove finalizers in such cases: `k edit challenge --all-namespaces`.

 # Helm approach

 I had issues with Helm v3 installing this, so I'm just providing this as a reference: